General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Thermodynamics

 \section{Thermodynamics}

-In this section expressions for the gauge-invariant pressure and temperature perturbations are derived.
+In this section expressions for the true, physical pressure and temperature perturbations are derived.
 It is shown that density perturbations are adiabatic if and only if the particle number density does not contribute to the pressure.